 - UTMB World Series Events

-To qualify to enter the lottery for Finals or Major events, you must collect a “Running Stone” by finishing qualifier events in the 20k, 50k, 100k, or 100M categories.
+To qualify to enter the lottery for Finals or Major events, you must collect a "Running Stone" by finishing qualifier events in the 20k, 50k, 100k, or 100M categories.
 Only 1 Running Stone acquired in the past two years is mandatory to enter the lottery.
 Running Stones are cumulative, have no expiration date, and each Running Stone gives you an additional chance to be drawn.
-Collecting Running Stones is the only way to access regular runners’ UTMB World Series Finals.
-Discover the 25 events that will allow you to collect Running Stones in 2022 to enter the UTMB Mont-Blanc lottery from 2023 onwards here.
+Collecting Running Stones is the only way to access regular runners' UTMB World Series Finals.
+Discover the 25 events that will allow you to collect Running Stones this year to enter the UTMB Mont-Blanc lottery from next year onwards here.